This content was updated for accuracy and relevance on January 28th, 2021

 When choosing the perfect carry on backpack, it’s important to find a balance of sleekness and storage.
 While a bulky backpack may fit a lot of items, you don’t want it so big that it can’t fit comfortably in a tight space.

 Fortunately, our 2-in-1 backpack fits the bill on this one.
 With a convenient front pocket, removable pouch, and spacious interior with a 15” laptop sleeve, it’s surprising how much you can fit in this do-it-all backpack.

 All this storage space may have you wondering what to bring (we know; the possibilities are endless).
-Similar to a tote bag, a backpack allows you to have easy access to essential items like your phone, toiletries, or a book.
+Similar to a tote bag, a classic and stylish backpack such as a rucksack allows you to have easy access to essential items like your phone, toiletries, or a book.